vjhansen/CPP/README.md

 * **`try`-block**: The code which can throw/cause an exception is kept inside a try block.
 Then, when the code leads to an error, that error/exception will get caught inside the catch block.

 * **`catch`-block**: Catch the error and handle the exception condition.
-We can have multiple catch blocks to handle different types of exception and perform different actions when the exceptions occur. e.g., we can display descriptive messages to explain why any particular excpetion occured.
+We can have multiple catch blocks to handle different types of exception and perform different actions when the exceptions occur. e.g., we can display descriptive messages to explain why any particular exception occurred.

 * **`throw` statement**: Throw exceptions to exception handler i.e. it is used to communicate information about error.
 A throw expression accepts one parameter and that parameter is passed to handler.
 A throw statement is used when we explicitly want an exception to occur, then we can use throw statement to throw or generate that exception.